nasa-jpl/ION-DTN/gh-pages/docs/ionrun.md

 3. Generates a combined configuration file (`ionrun.rc`) compatible with `ionstart -I`
 4. Optionally starts ION immediately

 On subsequent runs in the same directory, it detects the existing configuration and starts ION directly.
+The `--regenerate` option can rewrite config files from saved metadata without re-running the wizard, which is useful after updating `ionrun` itself.

 ## Usage